archx3/kobina-koomson/src/blogs/brain-drain-in-a-new-dress.md

 Not just through salaries, but through dignity, safety, and growth opportunities.
 A young developer in Accra should not have to beg for a fair salary while a less experienced peer in Europe earns 10x more.

 ##### 2. We need infrastructure that attracts and retains talent.
-Tech hubs, research labs, startup accelerators with actual funding — not just press releases.
+Tech hubs, research labs, startup accelerators with actual funding, not just press releases.
 We should be exporting solutions, not people.

 ##### 3. We need policies that rethink migration incentives.
 Encouraging people to leave isn’t a development strategy.
-Let’s fund institutions, support local innovation, and incentivize return — not exodus.
+Let’s fund institutions, support local innovation, and incentivize return, not exodus.

 ##### 4. We need to shift the narrative.
 Brain drain isn’t just about people leaving.
-It’s about why they feel they must leave — and why staying feels like settling.
+It’s about why they feel they must leave, and why staying feels like settling.

 ---

 #### A Closing Thought

-Obeng and I still tinker — just with higher stakes now.
+Obeng and I still tinker, just with higher stakes now.
 But I can't help but wonder what would’ve happened if we’d stayed in that garage, built something big, and had the support to scale it right here in Ghana like Steve Jobs and uncle Wozniak did.
 We ended that part of our conversation with the all too popular Ghanaian expression: "hm, ɛyɛ asɛm oo" and moved on to the next.

 Maybe one day that’ll be possible.
 Maybe the next wave of kids soldering wires on their porches in Madina or Dansoman won’t need to pick between dreams in Ghana and departure.

-But until then, we’re stuck in this strange new chapter of brain drain — dressed in Wi-Fi, Zoom, and forex accounts.
+But until then, we’re stuck in this strange new chapter of brain drain, dressed in Wi-Fi, Zoom, and forex accounts.

 ---